crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/decisions_management.md

 ## Delete a decision

-> delete the decision on IP `1.2.3.4`
+> delete the decision on IP address `1.2.3.4`

 ```bash
 sudo cscli decisions delete --ip 1.2.3.4
 ```

-> delete the decision on range 1.2.3.0/24
+> delete the decision on IP range 1.2.3.0/24

 ```bash
 sudo cscli decisions delete --range 1.2.3.0/24
 ```

 :::caution
-Please note that `cscli decisions list` will show you only the latest alert per given ip/scope.
+Please note that `cscli decisions list` will show you only the latest alert per given IP address or scope.
-However, several decisions targeting the same IP can exist.
-If you want to be sure to clear all decisions for a given ip/scope, use `cscli decisions delete -i x.x.x.x`
+However, several decisions targeting the same IP address can exist.
+If you want to be sure to clear all decisions for a given IP address or scope, use `cscli decisions delete -i x.x.x.x`
 :::

 > delete a decision by ID